thementat42/Manganese/README.md

 This project is divided into several directories:

+- [`.spec`](/.spec/): Contains the formal specification of the manganese language, encluding its EBNF grammar

 - [`Docs`](/docs): Language documentation.
 The documentation represents a hypothetical version of Manganese -- right now, not everything in the docs is implemented, but will be at some point in the future.
   - [`Syntax`](/docs/syntax/): Documentation for the core language syntax.
   - [`Library`](/docs/library/): Documentation for the standard library